 No. 11 Houston uses big first half to cruise past UCF 75-58

-HOUSTON (AP) -- Quentin Grimes scored 18 points, Justin Gorham added 15 points and nine rebounds and No. 11 Houston used a dominant first half to cruise to a 75-58 win over UCF on Sunday.
+HOUSTON — Quentin Grimes scored 18 points, Justin Gorham added 15 points and nine rebounds and No. 11 Houston used a dominant first half to cruise to a 75-58 win over UCF on Sunday.

 Grimes scored in double figures for his 11th straight game after opening the season with eight points against Lamar.
 Houston (11-1, 6-1 American Athletic Conference) won its fourth straight game since its loss to Tulsa.